shashrath/learning-notes/books/designing-data-intensive-applications.md

 **Dynamo-style databases are generally optimised for use cases that can tolerate eventual consistency.**

+**Monitoring Staleness is difficult in leaderless replication as no fixed order in which writes are applied.

 #### Sloppy quorums and hinted handoff

 Leaderless replication may be appealing for use cases that require high availability and low latency, and that can tolerate occasional stale reads.